-While the main purpose of both these services is anonymity, the end goal for your use should matter when deciding what service to choose.
+While the primary purpose of both these tools is anonymity, the end goal for your use should matter when deciding what service to choose.

 For almost complete anonymity you should choose a VPN provider.

-If you are looking for anonymity in special cases, such as social media automation or SEO, you have to choose a proxy provider.
-The flexibility offered by them and the traffic speed they offer is best suited for your special purposes.
+However, if you are looking for anonymity in special cases, such as social media automation or SEO, you have to choose a proxy provider.
+The flexibility offered by them and the traffic speed they offer (as they do not encrypt your traffic as a VPN does) is best suited for special purposes.